simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-24-analytical-and-stochastic-numerical-methods-for-the-simulation-o.md

 ---
 title: "Analytical and Stochastic Numerical Methods for the Simulation of Subsurface Flow in Floodplains"
+author: "JT Allgeier - 2023 - tobias-lib.ub.uni-tuebingen.de"
 hero_title: "Papers"
 categories:
   - Uncategorized
 tags:
   - paper
 ---
-JT Allgeier - 2023 - tobias-lib.ub.uni-tuebingen.de

 >… Neural Posterior Estimation, a technique from the field of Simulation-Based Inference, confirms these parameter sets and sheds light on the related uncertainties and …